apache/incubator-weex-site/docs/guide/contribute/how-to-contribute.md

 Read [Apache mailing list](https://apache.org/foundation/mailinglists.html) to have a deeper view of mailing list.

+## Members and Governance Model
+You can find committers, PPMCs and governance model of Weex from [confluence](https://cwiki.apache.org/confluence/x/bFoyBw)

 ## Ask or Answer Questions
 * You ask questions on [stackoverflow.com](http://stackoverflow.com/questions/tagged/weex) for basic use problems and concepts.